 In this case, the diagnosis is a large, benign ovarian cyst.

-The weight she has gained is due purely to he mass of the cyst itself.
-Sometimes they can be very large (think: this size of a football) and can weight several kilograms.
+The weight she has gained is due purely to the mass of the cyst itself.
+Sometimes they can be very large (think: the size of a football) and can weight several kilograms.
 These tumours can cause GI symptoms due to the physical irritation of the bowels by such a large mass.